afzaman/Power-Options-GoogleGlass/README.md

 poweroptions.googleglass
 ========================

-A simple Power Options card for toggling hardware
+A simple Power Options card for toggling hardware.
+Currently enables/disables Wifi and Bluetooth

-Right now the functionality is limited to wifi, but I am currently working on bluetooth and push options as well.
+Vocie Commands: Okay Glass -> Power Options -> Wifi or Bluetooth -> Tap to Enable/Disable

+Currently the switch does not automatically display the correct status.
+Must Toggle once and then set to your preferred power state.

+Future Addittions
+-Synch Toggle
+-Visual Enhancements
+-Power State Correction

 This is all to help in the extension of battery life.